Natural Stone Floor vs. Ceramic Tile Floor: Which one to install?

 Glazed tiles go through a more complex making process with an additional firing procedure.
 This gives the finished tile certain advantages over its unglazed competitor.
-However, both options have their benefits and should be measured only against the requirements of the environment the floor is going to be installed in.
+However, both options have their benefits and should be measured only against the requirements of the environment on which the floor is going to be installed.

 Unglazed ceramic tile flooring